Hospitality Management Certificate Program

-Hospitality and tourism have become an economic mainstay of Northern California.
-Importantly, the hospitality and tourism sector, which ranges from the lodging industry to the casino industry, has generated a number of employment opportunities in Northern California including a new casino in Rohnert Park.
+Hospitality has become an economic mainstay of Northern California.
+The hospitality sector, which ranges from the lodging and dining industry to the casino industry, has generated a a vast number of employment opportunities in Northern California including the new casino in Rohnert Park.

-In response to the growing needs of talented and trained employees from the local hospitality and tourism sector, the Hospitality and Tourism Certificate Program is designed to offer an overview of hospitality and tourism management.
-Specifically, a variety of hospitality and tourism industry sectors such as hotels, restaurants, meetings and conventions, event management, cruise lines, and the tourism industry will be discussed in detail.
+In response to the growing needs of talented and trained employees from the local hospitality and tourism sector, the Hospitality Management Certificate Program is designed to offer an overview of hospitality management.
+A variety of hospitality industry sectors such as hotels, restaurants, meetings and conventions, event management, cruise lines, are discussed in detail.

-The certificate program will help students better understand the nature of the multifaceted hospitality industry and the functions of each hospitality and tourism segment.
+This certificate program helps students better understand the nature of the multifaceted hospitality industry and the functions of each hospitality segment.
 This course is designed to aid students toward advancement or find their career opportunities in the hospitality and tourism industry.
 A Certificate of Completion, endorsed by the American Hotel & Lodging Association, is awarded after successful completion of the course.

 Noncredit Certificate Program: 3.6 CEUs

 "The hospitality & tourism industry in California continues to grow and with that, there is an increasing need for hospitality education and training.
 Programs such as the Hospitality Management Certificate at Sonoma State, are providing students with a broad picture of the range of career pathways available in the industry.
 I have heard from hotel managers and human resource professionals who are thrilled that the hospitality industry is being recognized for the wonderful career opportunities it holds, and look forward to seeing an increased hiring pool of individuals who are taking advantage of these new educational opportunities."-- Susan Ragatz, Education Director, California Hotel & Lodging Association.

 View the Press Democrat article about the program.